opeyemi24/dare.io-pbl/Project 2.md

    Connected to the Mysql console using the root account : sudo mysql

    Created a new database named example_database.
-Ran the following command: CREATE DATABASE `example_database`;
+Ran the following command: mysql> CREATE DATABASE `example_database`;

 ![Capture 11 created a new database](https://user-images.githubusercontent.com/92916632/141261981-6c24ce12-dda7-4882-acca-951e84b296fd.PNG)